 Get in touch today – we are offering a FREE ‘Plevin’ eligibility check so you can see if you might have an unfair commissions claim to make.

 This refers to new grounds for getting compensation around your PPI.
 In 2014 a Supreme Court judgement ruled that you can now claim if the person who sold you the PPI policy earned a high level of commission and this wasn’t made clear to you.

 Yes it does.
-Even if your PPI policy was sold to you otherwise legally and above board, if a high commission was earnt, then you could still be able to pursue a claim under the ‘Plevin’ ruling.
+Even if your PPI policy was sold to you correctly, if a high commission was earnt, then you could still be able to pursue a claim.

-No. But don’t worry, any previously undisclosed commission earnt would have been included in the PPI compensation you received.
+No. But don’t worry, any previously undisclosed commission earnt would have been included in the PPI refund you received.
 So you won’t have lost out.

 The FCA deadline is 29th August 2019 for all new PPI complaints made through a Claims Management Company, or direct from you.
 This also includes complaints around an undisclosed commission.